 High Level Pixel Overview

-The base code can be dropped into the header of every page on your site, or implemented with an integration such as Shopify, WooCommerce or Google Tag Manager.
+Install the Facebook Pixel by dropping the base code into the header of every page on your site or implemented with an integration such as Shopify, WooCommerce, or Google Tag Manager.
 The base code is used to bring forth data about page views on your site.

-The event code takes it one step further than the base code and measures specific actions that happen on your site, such as a purchase or a views of specific product.
-They can be thought of as actions a user might take on your site.
+The event code takes it one step further than the base code by triggering the Facebook pixel to fire when specific actions happen on your site, such as a purchase or a views of specific product.
+Below, we'll show you how to install your pixel, how to get your Facebook pixel code, and how to get data from your Facebook pixel to track conversions or create custom audiences for retargeting ads.

 Step 1: Creating Your Pixel